+Happy Canada Day!
 On our nation's birthday**, I thought it would be fun to look at a few stereotypes about Canadians.
-We live in igloos.
-It takes skill to build an igloo, especially if you don't want the roof to collapse.
+We live in igloos It takes skill to build an igloo, especially if you don't want the roof to collapse.
 It also takes snow, which we don't have year-round.
-Inuit people in Canada's north will sometimes build… Continue reading Happy Canada Day!
+Inuit people in Canada's north… Continue reading Happy Canada Day!
+(And Some Stereotype-Busting)

-I've seen ableism being mentioned on Twitter a number of times lately, and aside from the obvious meaning, it wasn't a concept I was all that familiar with in a mental health context.
-This post will explore what ableism means for psychiatric disabilities.
-Defining ableism An article on the Center for Disability Rights website describes… Continue reading Ableism: The Assumptions People Make About Ability (and Disability)
+- I've seen ableism being mentioned on Twitter a number of times lately.
+Aside from the obvious meaning, I wasn't familiar with in a mental health context.
+This post will explore what ableism means for people with psychiatric disabilities.
+Defining ableism An article on the Center for Disability Rights website describes ableism this way: Ableism… Continue reading Ableism: The Assumptions People Make About Disability